projection-error/projection-experiment/README.md

 Observer Z: "Blue is 2 and red is 2."

 We know, however, that the true lengths are both 1 +2^0.5

+I created this object as a description for how intelligent people can perceive a problem and, with perfect rationality, end up with differing perspectives.
+However, through the integration of all three viewpoints, it becomes possible to discover the true invariance of the situation.
+Once discovered, the problem is fully solved.